Symphony No. 21 (Haydn): Movements

-The symphony is in four movements and is scored for two oboes, two French horns in A, violins I and II, viola, cello and basso continuo.
+The symphony is in four movements and is scored for two oboes, two French horns in A, and strings.

 I: Adagio

-The entire first movement is slow, with the tempo marking adagio.
-It is uncommon for Haydn to have an opening movement set at a slow pace for its entirety; usually he will begin a first movement with a slow tempo for an introduction but the main body will be at a faster tempo.
-The slow section also ends on the tonic, an unusual ending for an introduction.
+The entire first movement is in slow tempo, marked adagio.
+In Haydn's early career he would occasionally arrange the movements of a symphony in the manner of a Baroque church sonata, with the slow movement first; this is true, for instance, of symphonies no. 18 and 22, "The Philosopher".
+Later on, Haydn also might begin a first movement with a slow tempo, but only as an introduction, with the main body at a faster tempo.

 The first movement has a structure that corresponds with no formal type, and sharply contrasts with Haydn’s usual style of structuring movements.
-It is closest to sonata form but only vaguely.
+Wigmore writes "Though it has the vague outlines of sonata form, this lovely movement sounds like a free fantasia on its gracious opening theme."
 The piece quickly reaches the dominant (m.
 13), in which the opening ritornello is restated, but soon reverts to the tonic (m.
 16).
 The dominant is suggested again in m.
 26, but then segues into a development-like passage around mm.
 29–41.
 However, it does not conclude with a cadence.
 Instead of a half cadence on dominant, the development ends with a V–I6 progression that does not return to the opening theme.
 The tonic key immediately returns with an authentic cadence soon afterwards (m.
 48).